-Now consider a mutual fund manager who gets a flat salary no matter the performance of the fund, but is paid more if the fund does very well.
+Now consider a mutual fund manager with no skin in the game.
+This manager gets a flat salary no matter the performance of the fund but is paid more if the fund does very well.

-The fund manager is motivated to invest 100% of the fund’s money in speculative assets, as they have no personal consequences of loss.
+The fund manager is motivated to invest 100% of the fund’s money in speculative assets.
+There are no personal consequences of loss.

-With personal finance, you need skin in the game.
+With personal finance, you naturally have skin in the game.

 How Skin In The Game Can Motivate Financial Literacy

-Skin in the game motivates learning.
+Skin in the game motivates learning, especially with investing.
 When you put your money on the line, a lack of financial knowledge can result in loss.
 And the pain of loss is magnified due to loss aversion.

 Pain motivates learning.
 This prevents you from repeating mistakes in the future.
-Natural motivation to learn occurs when the pain of learning is less than the pain of not learning.
+Natural motivation occurs when the pain of remaining the same exceeds the pain of learning.